Complete Writers.Work review (Not an affiliate): Is it legit? (2019 edition)

 Some issues to be mended in the system

 I’m sure that this will be taken care of sooner or later, no doubt about that.
 Moreover, Writers Work has its own system where one can ask anything related to writing there.
 The question will be answered in a few minutes.
 No, a bot doesn’t answer.
 An actual person on the other side does.
 That’s a pretty well-set system.

 Apart from this, Writer Work claims to have over 60 000 users.
 So if the claim is true, then development to a flawless system is on its way.

 What else does Writers Work offer?

 Apart from the exclusive training which is definitely worth the initial investment and the job dashboard, they also provide their own document formatting editor (Something similar to Microsoft Word).
 This word processor is completely optimized for a full-time writer.
 It also provides an analysis of the words we type.
 This includes readability score, grade reading level and even the sentiment of the piece and so on.

-The word processor is so optimized that they even provide some tunes people are used to such as the noise in a busy cafe!
+The word processor is so optimized that they even provide tunes that people are used to.
+Such as the noise in a busy cafe!
 I found this pretty amusing at first, but it really does help if you write for a long period of time.